ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - pull vs push
     - push: engineers need to manually push content to CDN for clients to find
     - pull: when the client requests content from CDN, the CDN retreives it from the origin server

+## SPREADSHEETS
+- yea... ridiculous but many companies will use em in prod for data
+- famously level.fyi used google sheets for prod for long time

 ## TECH
 - vitess - a db clustering system using mysql, created by google